getsolus/solus-site.github.io/content/blog/2016-11-15-this-week-in-solus-install-39.md

 ### First ISO Snapshot

+With the [latest xorg-server released](https://lists.x.org/archives/xorg-announce/2016-November/002737.html), we will be putting out our first ISO snapshot soon.
+This ISO snapshot will feature:

+- Kernel 4.8.8 and enabling support for sound on some Bay Trail laptops by enabling `CONFIG_SND_SOC`, `CONFIG_SND_SOC_INTEL_BYT_MAX98090_MAC` (*rolls right off the tongue, doesn't it*), and more.
-With the [latest xorg-server released](https://lists.x.org/archives/xorg-announce/2016-November/002737.html), we will be putting out our first ISO snapshot.
-In addition to an updated xorg-server, it will also feature Kernel 4.8.8, an upgraded libinput, associated xorg-driver-input-libinput package, and ensure our proprietary drivers reflect the latest versions released by the appropriate vendors, such as NVIDIA.
+- An upgraded xorg-server, libinput and associated xorg-driver-input-libinput package
+- Our proprietary drivers will reflect the latest versions released by the appropriate vendors, such as NVIDIA.

 ### Linux Driver Management